wp-plugins/woocommerce-beans/readme.txt

 == Changelog ==

+= 0.9.2 =
+- Correct security issue with beans (points) transaction confirmation
+- Add support for new reward type

 = 0.9.1 =
-Bug fixes: When user want to change a reward
+- Bug fixes: When user want to change a reward
-Enhancement: Improve Currency support
+- Enhancement: Improve Currency support

 = 0.9.0 =
 *Pre-release

 == Upgrade Notice ==

-Make sure you keep a copy of your stylesheet.
+Make sure you keep a copy of your stylesheet as it may be deleted during upgrade.